 Include checks for null prior to making use of objects.
 Less preferably, handle exceptions raised by attempts to dereference null values.

-Consider using the Optional class (java.util.Optional) to handle objects as present or absent instead of checking for null values.
+Consider using the Optional class java.util.Optional to handle objects as present or absent instead of checking for null values.

 6.14 Dangling reference to heap [XYK]